- Office Hours: M-F 8:30 AM - 5:00 PM

-River terrace deposits are a focus of considerable scientific, archaeological, and economic interest.
-These deposits are a particularly rich source of archaeological artefacts preserving a record of Paleolithic human activity and are also a major economic resource of groundwater and sand and gravel aggregates for construction.
+River terrace deposits are a focus of considerable scientific, archeological, and economic interest.
+These deposits are a particularly rich source of archeological artifacts preserving a record of Paleolithic human activity and are also a major economic resource of groundwater and sand and gravel aggregates for construction.
 River terrace deposits can be highly variable and difficult to characterize in terms of structure and lithology, particularly where the deposits of multiple or dissected terraces are present.
-Typical the most detailed and commonly undertaken subsurface investigations of river terrace deposits are for mineral exploration, where drilling is the principal investigative tool.
+Typically, the most detailed and commonly undertaken subsurface investigations of river terrace deposits are for mineral exploration—where drilling is the principal investigative tool.
 However, because of the complexity of some deposits, even drilling using densely spaced boreholes can fail to adequately reveal the three-dimensional (3D) structure of a deposit in terms of thickness and composition.

-The results provide a high spatial resolution that enabled a previously unknown erosional bedrock structure, associated with the change from deeper first terrace to second terrace deposits, to be identified in the Great Ouse valley.
-Borehole data provide a useful ground truth data set to assess the performance of 3D ERT for river terrace deposit characterization and bedrock detection.
+The results provide a high spatial resolution that enabled a previously unknown erosional bedrock structure—associated with the change from deeper first terrace to second terrace deposits—to be identified in the Great Ouse valley.
+Borehole data provided a useful ground truth data set to assess the performance of 3D ERT for river terrace deposit characterization and bedrock detection.
 Subsurface geological variations (including the distribution of major formations, and lithological heterogeneity, and river terrace deposit thicknesses) were captured within the 3D ERT model.
 A major erosional feature on the bedrock surface was identified as the boundary between first and second terrace deposits of the Great Ouse valley.